 Some, like the Dyson, could clean up a decent amount of pet hair.
 While others, like the Dir Devil, pushed fur and hair around.

-Low pile carpet proved to be easier to clean pet hair off of.
+Low-pile carpet proved to be easier to clean pet hair off of.
 Most vacuums were able to get the carpet mostly clean.
 However, some struggled with the final pickup of hair, pushing it to the edge and leaving it behind.
-The Dirt Devil Endura Lite plowed the hair to the end of the carpet and we were left with clumps of hair.
-These clumps were easy enough to pick up by hand, but we would prefer a vacuum that could do it for us, like the Dyson Ball.
+The Dirt Devil Endura Lite plowed the hair to the end of the carpet, and we were left with clumps of hair.
+These clumps were easy enough to pick up by hand, but we would prefer a vacuum that could do it all for us.

-The Bissell CleanView managed to clean 72% from low pile and 74% from high pile.
-You can compare other budget models below.
+The budget-friendly Bissell CleanView managed to clean 72% from low pile and 74% from high pile, a standout compared to the other budget models below.
 While it left our carpets looking nice, we had a significant amount of hair wrapped around the brush roll and stuck within the tubing.

 Before CleaningAfter Cleaning